 The range breaks are determined according to an algorithm such that the difference between the data values and the average of the data values is minimized on a per range basis.
-This reduces error and enables you to obtain a truer representation of your data.
+This reduces error and enables a truer representation of the data.

 The middle range breaks at the mean of your data values, and the ranges above and below the middle range are one standard deviation above or below the mean.